arvchahal/SteerClear/setup.md

      ngrok tcp 22
      ```
    - Note the generated IP address; this will be used to connect remotely.
-   - Ensure you've added your Ngrok authtoken:
+   - Ensure you've added your Ngrok authtoken (code in Slack #cmd-dump)
      ```bash
      ngrok config add-authtoken <your_authtoken>
      ```

 6. **Connect via SSH**
-   - Use the IP from the previous step to SSH into the Raspberry Pi:
+   - Use the IP from the previous step to SSH into the Raspberry Pi (url given from ngrok):
      ```bash
-     ssh pi@2.tcp.ngrok.io -p <ngrok_port>
+     ssh raspberrypi@2.tcp.ngrok.io -p <ngrok_port>
      ```

 7. **Open a Local Tunnel**

    - On the Raspberry Pi terminal, run:
      ```bash
-     lt --port 887
+     lt --port 8887
      ```
    - This command will expose a network address.
 Use this address with `http` on your computer.